Draed/doctum_helper/readme.md

 ## temp features

-- Add format check on all question
-- Add default value for :
-    - achieved : false

 - prevent writing existing json file course
 - add a feature to edit json file ?
 - add a completion custom for task description :